AlgoGenesis/C/.github/ISSUE_TEMPLATE/update_algorithm.md

 - [ ] Want to work on it

 ## Affected Algorithm:
-Mention which algorithm you want to update and the specific part of the code.
+Mention which algorithm you want to update and the specific directory where you want to change.

 ## Additional Information:
 Any extra details or suggestions related to the update.